SaturnX-Dev/Beat-Scrobble/docs/src/content/docs/guides/installation.md

 ```

-Be sure to replace `secret_password` with a random password of your choice, and set `KOITO_ALLOWED_HOSTS` to include the domain name or IP address you will be accessing Koito
+Be sure to replace `secret_password` with a random password of your choice, and set `BEAT_SCROBBLE_ALLOWED_HOSTS` to include the domain name or IP address you will be accessing Beat Scrobble
 from.

 Those are the two required environment variables.
 You can find a full list of configuration options in the [configuration reference](/reference/configuration).

 :::caution
-Setting `KOITO_ALLOWED_HOSTS=*` will allow requests from any host, but this is not recommended as it introduces security vulnerabilities.
+Setting `BEAT_SCROBBLE_ALLOWED_HOSTS=*` will allow requests from any host, but this is not recommended as it introduces security vulnerabilities.
 :::

 ## Build from source

 If you don't want to use docker, you can also build the application from source.

 First, you need to install dependencies.
-Koito relies on `make`, `yarn` for building the client, and `libvips-dev` to process images.
+Beat Scrobble relies on `make`, `yarn` for building the client, and `libvips-dev` to process images.

 ```sh
 sudo apt install libvips-dev make npm